-FORMS AND READING MATERIALS FOR ATHLETES AND PARENTS
+FORMS & RESOURCES FOR ATHLETES AND PARENTS

 SPRING SEASON CHECK LIST

 AUHSD SPORTS REGISTRATION: This is the sports registration process required by the district.
 The athlete must have this paperwork complete in order to be eligible for the spring season of sport.

 XCStats.com REGISTRATION: Athletes are required to have a profile set up on the XCStats.com web site in order to participate in Cougar track & field.
 Please follow the directions on the PDF instruction sheet HERE!
 Our team code is: #cougars